AshaiRey/ESP-Assistant/README.md

 **The troubleshooting part**

 I had one small issue that was simply my own fault.
 The speaker and LED's didn't work.
-I used the 5V pin to get my 5V from but i forgot the add a small solder blob to make the 5V pin an output pin.
+I used the 5V pin to get my 5V from but I forgot to add a small solder blob to make the 5V pin an output pin.
 So make sure you close these pads with a bit of solder

 ![solderpad](https://github.com/user-attachments/assets/013e3fdf-9ada-4561-8fd3-8d0e5fba6034)